-- As an added security measure, Wickr Pro Administrators can now enforce a Two Factor Authentication when users are adding a new device to their account.
-This feature (available in version 5.45) provides IT/Security/Users the ability to prevent unauthorized access to their Wickr Pro accounts - commonly referred to as Account Take Over.
+As an added security measure, Wickr Pro Administrators can now enforce a verification email when users are adding a new device to their account.
+This feature provides IT/Security/Users the ability to prevent unauthorized access to their Wickr Pro accounts - commonly referred to as Account Take Over (ATO).

-- For Two Factor Authentication (2FA), when a non-SSO user is adding a new device, require users to input/scan a Wickr generated code from their old device to onboard their new device.
+- When a Non-SSO user is adding a new device, require users to input/scan a Wickr generated code from their old device to onboard their new device or email verification.

 How it Works: